NutBerry/stack/README.md

 ### Client

-The NutBerry client-node `js/bin.js` needs the following environment variables:
+The NutBerry-node `js/bin.js` needs the following environment variables:

 * `BRIDGE_ADDRESS` - 0x...
 The contract address of the Bridge on the root-chain.
 * `PRIV_KEY` - 0x...
 The private key for a root-chain account.
 That account should have some ether to be useful.